Welcome to Excel Easy

 7 What-If Analysis: What-If Analysis in Excel allows you to try out different values (scenarios) for formulas.

-8 Solver: Excel includes a tool called Solver that uses techniques from the operations research to find optimal solutions for all kind of decision problems.
+8 Solver: Excel includes a tool called Solver that uses techniques from operations research, a field focused on optimizing decisions, to solve all kinds of problems.

 9 Analysis ToolPak: The Analysis ToolPak is an Excel add-in program that provides data analysis tools for financial, statistical and engineering data analysis.